Wren6991/Ship-Sandbox/README.md

 <img src="https://i.imgur.com/kovxCty.png">

-..and here's a rought list of the major changes I want to do:
+..and here's a rought list of the major remaining changes I want to do:
 - Test with rewriting the physics as force-based rather than position-based
 	- Eventually using Runge-Kutta for integration
 - Add directional water drag forces, to simulate underwater gliding